Preparing Your Home for Sale

 Replace any burnt-out bulbs, and if the fixture has multiple bulbs, the bulbs are all identical.

 If the house feels even potentially overstuffed with furniture and décor items, eliminate some of these to create a more open and spacious feel to the house.
-Also, if possible, remove any overly worn furniture.
+Also, if possible, remove any worn furniture.

 Closets and storage spaces are a premium and decluttered and organized closets help present the home’s feel and functionality.